1938 Dominican Republic general election

 General elections were held in the Dominican Republic on 16 May 1938.
 At the time, the country was a single-party state, with the Dominican Party as the only legally permitted party.

-Jacinto Peynado of the Dominican Party was the only candidate in the presidential election and was elected unopposed, although his predecessor Rafael Trujillo maintained absolute control of the country.
+Vice President Jacinto Peynado of the Dominican Party was the only candidate in the presidential election and was elected unopposed, although his predecessor Rafael Trujillo maintained absolute control of the country.
 The Dominican Party won every seat in the Senate elections.